thebigredgeek/microlock/README.md

 [![CircleCI](https://circleci.com/gh/thebigredgeek/microlock/tree/master.svg?style=shield)](https://circleci.com/gh/thebigredgeek/microlock/tree/master)

+## What is Etcd?

+[Etcd](https://github.com/coreos/etcd) is a distributed key-value store, built by the [CoreOS](https://coreos.com/) team, that provides strong guarantees around consistency and partition tolerance.
+Data is duplicated to all nodes in a given cluster and remains consistent between node failures.
+Cluster leaders are elected via the [Raft consensus algorithm](https://raft.github.io/).
+Etcd provides operations for atomic value swapping/removal based on criteria and TTL for values, making it a perfect media for distributed locks.

 ## What is a distrbuted lock?

 A distributed lock is a mechanism that provides serialized flow control on a context that is acted on by more than one process.
 These processes typically operate on different machines via Service Oriented Architecture.
 Each process uses an object called a distributed lock to "lock" access to the shared context, aliased by a key, so that only one process, each aliased by a node id, can act on it at a time, thereby ensuring consistency and preventing race conditions.